Version2beta/version2beta/src/about.md

 ### About version2beta.com ###

-The current site design is by up-and-coming web designer and developer [Becky Hile of Radiant Punch](mailto://becky@radiantpunch.com).
-The site is statically built by [Metalsmith](http://www.metalsmith.io/).
+The current site design is by up-and-coming web designer and developer [Becky Hile of Radiant Punch](mailto:becky@radiantpunch.com).
+The site is statically built using [Metalsmith](http://www.metalsmith.io/).